Jasiel-Stark8/alx-low_level_programming/0x09-static_libraries/README.md

   * [create_static_lib.sh](./create_static_lib.sh): Bash script that creates a static library called `liball.a` from all the `.c` files in the current directory.

-  * The exe.sh file is a bash automation script I create to loop through files in my directory and make them `executable`.
+  * The `exe.sh` file is a bash automation script I create to loop through files in my directory and make them `executable`.
-  LOL Life Must Be Simple.
+  LOL, Life Must Be Simple.